transcend-io/cli/README.md

 ### tr-discover-silos

 Transcend can help scan dependency management files to help detect new data silos where you may be storing user personal data.
-Currently we support scanning for new data silos in Javascript, Python, Gradle and CocoaPods projects.
+Currently we support scanning for new data silos in Javascript, Python, Gradle, and CocoaPods projects.

 To get started, you'll need to add a data silo for the corresponding project type with "silo discovery" plugin enabled.
 For example, if you want to scan a JavaScript project, add a JavaScript package.json data silo.
 You can do this in the Transcend admin-dashboard (or via this CLI tooling).